Jrice170/binary-search-tree-data-structure-BST-/README.md

 Your tasks are:

-1. To write the MyMap functions
+1. to write the MyMap functions

 2. to write a function, get_letter_frequency(), that accepts an arbitrary number of characters from standard input and builds a MyMap containing the